 Making sound investments can stand you in good stead in the future.
 Also, investing can be an excellent way to augment your income and lay the foundation for passive returns in the future.
-If you are an H1B or L1 visa holder who is interested in investing in the U.S., then you have come to the right place.
+If you are an H1B or L1 visa holder who wants to invest in US stocks, then you have come to the right place.

-Yes.
-Since investing in the stock market generates a passive income and does not violate the terms of the visa, a valid visa holder can participate in stock trading and invest in the U.S. stock market to gain returns on their salary - like any other retail investor.
+Yes, H1B Visa holders can invest in the US stock market.
+Since investing in the stock market generates a passive income and does not violate the terms of the visa, a valid visa holder can participate in stock trading and invest in the US stock market to gain returns on their salary - like any other retail investor.

-What is the requirement for H1B/L1 holders to invest in stocks?
+What is the requirement for H1B/L1 holders to invest in US stocks?

-Before you begin investment planning, make sure you have the following documents in order:
+Before you begin investment planning and planning which US stocks to buy, make sure you have the following documents in order:

 - A Social Security Number (SSN)